-46. What if my proposal is submitted after the submission deadline?
+45. What if my proposal is submitted after the submission deadline?

 The proposal will be returned without review.
-A CRII proposal must be submitted in FastLane or Grants.gov by your organization before 5:00 p.m. your local time on the deadline.
+A CRII proposal must be submitted in FastLane or Grants.gov by your organization by 5:00 p.m. your local time on the deadline date.
+NSF Program Officers are not authorized to grant extensions of solicitation deadlines.

-47. I am having problems submitting my proposal and the CRII deadline is almost here.
+46. I am having problems submitting my proposal and the CRII deadline is almost here.
 Who should I contact?